arushsharma24/quick-pdf/README.md

 ## Setup and Testing

+Prerequisites: Android Sdk (adb)

 To test, from the root directory run the command `npx react-native run-android` to test on android, while having a either an emulator running in the background (preferred), or a device connected via adb.

+> To use your own android device, connect via USB, select the `File Transfer` mode on your android device, and then go to Developer Options and turn on USB Debugging mode.

 On running this command, the app is built and then installed as an apk on the device, all the while Metro watches the file changes at each save of the file and allows us to do hot reloads.